Fire Extinguisher Training Questions Answers

 Ans: Jumpers are provided when two pipelines are joined by a flange.
 This results in a transfer of static charge developed between the liquid and metal surface to a safe point where it can be dissipated.

-Earthing: Transfer of electric charge developed in potential equipment into soil or ground where there is no source water nearby.
+Earthing: Transfer of electric charge developed in potential equipment into soil or ground where there is no source of water nearby.

 Ans: LPG, O2, H2, Acetylene, Ammonia, etc.